-Where children leave the school or college (including in year transfers) the designated safeguarding lead will ensure their child protection file is transferred to the new school or college within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-This should be done separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
-Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs, or the named person with oversight for SEN in colleges, are aware as required.
+- Where children leave the school or college (including in year transfers) the designated safeguarding lead will ensure their child protection file is transferred to the new school or college within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This should be done separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained. - Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs, or the named person with oversight for SEN in colleges, are aware as required. - In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and to have that support in place for when the child arrives. - If a child is subject to a child protection plan or there are other ongoing concerns at the time of transfer, then it is strongly recommended that the transferring DSL arrange to meet with the receiving DSL in person, to ensure there is effective transition and handover of information. - Child protection files should always be kept by the education setting where the child is on roll.
+Transferring settings do not need to keep copies of child protection files, but if there is reason to, they must be kept in accordance with data retention (see section 7).
+In cases where there may be ongoing involvement from transferring settings, for example if any siblings still attend your setting, DSLs may wish to take copies of chronologies etc. - Safeguarding files are stored securely in a locked filing cabinet accessible by DSL and Deputy DSL.
+Records are kept for children who leave the school without an onward UK placement and are maintained for 25 years.

-- In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and to have that support in place for when the child arrives - If a child is subject to a child protection plan or there are other ongoing concerns at the time of transfer, then it is strongly recommended that the transferring DSL arrange to meet with the receiving DSL in person, to ensure there is effective transition and handover of information. - Child protection files should always be kept by the education setting where the child is on role.
-Transferring settings do not need to keep copies of child protection files, but if there is reason to, they do they must be kept in accordance with data retention (see section 7).
-In cases where there may be ongoing involvement from transferring settings, for example if any siblings still attend your setting, DSLs may wish to take copies of chronologies etc. - The school will keep child protection records in a secure and confidential area monitored by the DSL for 10 for those children who leave the school without an onward UK placement are kept.
+13. Multi-agency Working

-11 Multi-agency Working
+• St William of Perth identifies that they have a pivotal role in multi-agency safeguarding arrangements.
+The Governing body/proprietor ensures that the school or

-- St William of Perth identifies that they have a pivotal role in multi-agency safeguarding arrangements.
-Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018. - St William of Perth recognises and is committed to its responsibility to work within the MSCP multi-agency safeguarding arrangements.
-The leadership team and DSL will work to establish strong and co-operative relationships with professionals in other agencies, in line with statutory guidance. - St William of Perth will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - St William of Perth recognises the importance of multi-agency working, and will provide requested reports and support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or early help multi-agency meetings.
+- college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2023. - St William of Perth recognises and is committed to its responsibility to work within the MSCP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative relationships with professionals in other agencies, in line with statutory guidance. - St William of Perth will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - St William of Perth recognises the importance of multi-agency working and will provide requested reports and support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or early help multi-agency meetings.

-12 Confidentiality and Information Sharing
+14. Confidentiality and Information Sharing